hlascelles/karina_personal_website/_posts/kitchen/2013-01-01-mushrooms-bean-mash.md

 * 1 teaspoons coriander powder
 * 15g tomato paste
 <nbsp></nbsp>
-* 700g white pre-cooked beans (white kidney beans, butter beans, etc.)
+* 700g white pre-cooked beans (cannellini, white kidney beans, butter beans, etc.)
 * 0.25 teaspoon salt
 * 40g lemon juice

 **Methods:**

 * Preheat a large pan with olive oil.
 Chop the mushrooms and fry them until golden.
 * Chop the onion into large chunks, peel the garlic cloves and chop big ones in half, chop both dry and fresh chillies into chunks.
-Place all of these into a small pan and add a lot of olive oil to cover them almost completely.
+Place all of these into a small pan and add 30g of olive oil.
 Fry until garlic becomes golden on the outside and caramelised on the inside.
 * Meanwhile, warm up the beans in the microwave.
 Add salt and 20g of lemon juice.
 Handblender into a mash.
 Taste and adjust salt and acidity (lemon juice).
 * Once the garlic is looking ready, take the small pan off the heat.
 Add cumin and coriander powder and tomato paste.
 Once the mixture has cooled down a bit, handblender it into a paste.
 Taste and adjust salt and spiciness (chilli powder).
 Mix in the fried mushrooms.
 * Serve bean mash topped with spicy mushrooms.